tanveewaikar/Mini_Web_Projects/README.md

 Welcome to my **Mini Web Projects** repository!
 This repo contains small but creative frontend projects built using **HTML**, **CSS**, and **JavaScript** as part of my **Full Stack Development learning journey**.

-Each project is designed to improve my coding skills and strengthen my understanding of web fundamentals before moving into advanced topics like React, Node.js, and MongoDB.
+Each project is designed to improve my coding skills and strengthen my understanding of web fundamentals before moving into advanced topics like React, Node.js, Sql, python.

 ---